VALIS-software/VALIS-frontend/notes/PLAN.md

     - Pointer down on any track should contribute to the gesture (not just two touches within the same track)

 ---- consider

+- We only use a teeeny bit of fontawesome, can we save bytes here?

 - Represent ensemble biotypes
     - https://www.ensembl.org/info/genome/genebuild/biotypes.html